3.1 Model inclusive practice

 Limited Resources

 Resource constraints can make it challenging to implement inclusive practice.
-Prioritise the most critical areas for improvement.
+Prioritise the most essential areas for improvement.
 Look for funding opportunities or partnerships with organisations that promote inclusivity.

 Awareness and Understanding